Community garden experiment begins with beans

 Just in: New video outlines Lawn Experiment cycle “Mix, Strain, Apply”

-Nov 15, 2021 — In this video we demonstrate the basic “Lawn Experiment.”
-This experiment is designed to test whether the fungal dominant compost (FDC) can restore carbon to soil.
-We will observe changes to the soil and plants.
+Nov 15, 2021 — In this video we demonstrate the basic “Lawn Enhancement Study.”
+This citizen science exploriation is designed to test whether the fungal dominant compost (FDC) can build carbon in lawn soils.
+We will observe changes to the soil and plants, measuring carbon and fungal/bacteria balance.

 For full instructions see “Lawn Experiment Demonstration”